 Use one-off Now TV passes

-Alternatively, you could ditch the Sky TV part of your package and use Now TV passes when you want to watch a new series like Game of Thrones (season seven start on Monday 17 July) or catch up with sports.
+Alternatively, you could ditch the Sky TV part of your package and use Now TV passes when you want to watch popular series such as Game of Thrones or catch up with sports.

 Now TV passes allow you to stream Sky services on multiple devices via an app or set-top box.

-There are four to choose from: movies, entertainment, sport and kids.
-The Entertainment Pass is £7.99 a month.
-You'll have access to over 250 box sets and 11 pay TV channels which aren't on Freeview.
+The Entertainment Pass is £8.99 a month.
+You'll have access to over 300 box sets and 13 pay TV channels, which aren't on Freeview.

-Sky Sports day passes start from £8.99 if you want to catch up with the latest matches/races/events.
-Alternatively, you can get a week's pass for £14.99 or £33.99 for a monthly pass which automatically renews every month.
+Sky Sports day passes start from £9.98 if you want to catch up with the latest matches/races/events.
+Alternatively, you can get a week's pass for £14.98 or £33.99 for a monthly pass, which automatically renews every month.

 Alternatively, you could choose a Sky Sports Mobile Month Pass for £5.99.
 It's a lot cheaper, but you won't be able to watch anything on your telly (screen mirroring from your phone to your TV is disabled by Sky).

-You can try the Entertainment, Cinema or Kids TV pass with a 14-day free trial.
+You can try the Entertainment, Cinema, Kids TV or Hayu pass with a seven-day free trial.

 In short, haggling is the best thing you can do to get a cheaper deal with Sky.
 Sky practically tells you to do it on its ‘Stay with Sky’ page!